 From time to time, our beloved cast iron skillet gets neglected.
 Failure to season and clean properly can lead to one rusty cast iron skillet - and nobody wants to cook with rust.
 Before you decide to toss out the skillet, there is still hope.
 From the people who know cast iron cookware best, Lodge Cast Iron show us how we can restore a rusty cast iron skillet to spanking brand new.

-Unlike Teflon, cast iron was meant to last forever - even when rust takes hold.
+Unlike non-stick pans, cast iron was meant to last forever - even when rust takes hold.
 For those of you with a rusty skillet, Lodge Cast Iron recommends a good scrub, wash, dry, oil, and bake.
 With a good sprucing up using this five-step method, you can salvage your skillet and get back to cooking.

 It's important to note that you can choose to begin the drying process for the skillet on low heat on a stovetop burner, though a truly clean cast iron will finish in the oven so no more rust forms.
 Store in a dry place overnight to ensure it's completely dry.

 Make sure to line the bottom of the oven in aluminum foil though.
 Otherwise, you'll have a whole new mess to deal with.
 Don't fear the cast-iron pan in your kitchen!
 It's your most reliable piece of cookware.